Bigdata-AI-Minor/FLASK_APP_FRONT-END/README.md

 ==================================
 # FLASK_APP_FRONT-END
 This repository is made with vue.js and javascript as a web app aplication.
-For this you need NPM and Vue CLI, for installing that you can find it here:
+For this you need NPM, Node.js and Vue CLI, for installing that you can find it here:
   \-> https://cli.vuejs.org/guide/installation.html
    -> https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.